 Phthalates Information Sheet

-Phthalates have undergone numerous scientific reviews at government agencies, and the conclusions have been essentially the same: phthalates used in commercial products do not pose a risk to human health at typical exposure levels.
+Phthalates have been thoroughly studied and reviewed by a number of government scientific agencies and regulatory bodies world-wide and these agencies have concluded that phthalates used in commercial products do not pose a risk to human health at typical exposure levels.
 Information collected by the Centers for Disease Control and Prevention over the last 10 years indicates that, despite the fact that phthalates are used in many products, exposure is extremely low—significantly lower than any levels of concern set by regulatory agencies.

 Timeline of Regulatory Reviews

 The September 2012 report from the Australian Government Department of Health and Ageing found that current exposures to the phthalate DINP do not indicate a health concern for children, even at the highest exposure levels considered.